This program prepares students to take The Illinois Department of Public Health Certified Nurse

 Clinical experiences are gained in area long-term care facilities.

 Applicants must complete a Kaskaskia application.
 All applicants need proof of ability to read at the 8th grade

 level, either through an ACT test or the COMPASS test.
 The test must be within five years of date of application.

-Any student receiving financial aid must be a high school graduate or GED recipient.
+Any student receiving financial aid must be a high school graduate or HEC recipient.

 Recommended Semester Schedules

 The CNA program requires approximately seven weeks and includes classroom theory, laboratory practice and clinical